-Foreign currency transactions are translated into the functional currency of the Group, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
-Foreign currency gains and losses resulting from the settlement of such transactions and from the remeasurement of monetary items denominated in foreign currency at year-end exchange rates are recognised in the consolidated statement of income.
+Foreign currency transactions are translated into the functional currency of the Group, using the exchange rates prevailing at the dates on transaction, pot exchange rate).
+Foreign currency gains and losses resulting from the settlement of such prevailing and from the remeasurement of monetary items denominated in foreign currency at restricted schange rates are recognised in the consolidated statement of income.